 Energy Studies Minor

-Both tracks require two, three-credit-hour courses (listed below) as well as a capstone project to be determined by the student and the minor advisor.
-In addition, three, three-credit-hour elective courses are required to be selected from a technical or non-technical list in consultation with the minor advisor.
+Both tracks require two courses (6 credits), as well as a capstone project to be determined by the student and the minor advisor.
+In addition, three elective courses (9 credits) are required to be selected from a technical or non-technical list in consultation with the minor advisor.

-- ENER 20101: fundamental technical skills needed to understand energy systems (taught by Physics).
+- ENER 20101: Energy and Society - fundamental technical skills needed to understand energy systems (taught by Physics).

-- ENER 20202: survey of energy resources, global climate change, basics of energy business and finance, energy economics, national and global energy policy, the psychology and ethics of energy consumption and behavior, and new urbanism (organized through the Mendoza College of Business).
+- ENER 20202: Business of Energy - survey of energy resources, global climate change, basics of energy business and finance, energy economics, national and global energy policy, the psychology and ethics of energy consumption and behavior, and new urbanism (organized through the Mendoza College of Business).